-As of March 31, 2021, we have earned \$45.0 million of milestones and upon achievement of certain events, we will be entitled to receive additional milestones, up to an aggregate of \$135.0 million, including \$25.0 million associated with the U.S. regulatory approval milestone, \$10.0 million in other specified regulatory milestones and \$100.0 million in specified commercialization milestones.
-In addition, we will be entitled to royalties ranging from 10% up to 20% based on annual worldwide net sales of licensed products by Novartis, its affiliates and sublicensees, subject to reduction under specified circumstances.
+As of September 30, 2021, we have earned \$45.0 million of milestones and upon achievement of certain events, we will be entitled to receive additional milestones, up to an aggregate of \$135.0 million, including \$25.0 million associated with the U.S. regulatory approval milestone, \$10.0 million in other specified regulatory milestones and \$100.0 million in specified commercialization milestones.
+In addition, we are entitled to royalties ranging from 10% up to 20% based on annual worldwide net sales of licensed products by Novartis, its affiliates and sublicensees, subject to reduction under specified circumstances.
 Due to the uncertainty of pharmaceutical development and the high historical failure rates generally associated with drug development, we may not receive any additional milestone payments under the MDCO License Agreement.

 Unless terminated earlier in accordance with the terms of the agreement, the MDCO License Agreement expires on a licensed product-by-licensed product and country-by-country basis upon expiration of the last royalty term for any licensed product in any country, where a royalty term is defined as the latest to occur of (1) the expiration of the last valid claim of patent rights covering a licensed product, (2) the expiration of the Regulatory Exclusivity, as defined in the MDCO License Agreement, and (3) the twelfth anniversary of the first commercial sale of the licensed product in such country.
-We estimate that our fundamental RNAi patents covering licensed product sunder the MDCO License Agreement will expire both in and outside of the U.S. generally between 2016 and 2028.
-We also estimate that our inclisiran product-specific patents covering licensed products under the MDCO License Agreement will expire in the U.S., Europe, China and Japan in 2036 and elsewhere at the end of 2033.
-These patent rights are subject to potential patent term extensions and/or supplemental protection certificates extending such terms in countries where such extensions may become available due to regulatory delay.
+We estimate that our fundamental RNAi patents covering licensed products under the MDCO License Agreement will expire both in and outside of the U.S. generally by 2028.
+We also estimate that our inclisiran product-specific patents covering licensed products under the MDCO License Agreement will expire in the U.S., Europe, China, Japan and elsewhere between 2033 and 2036.
+Certain of these patent rights are subject to potential patent term extensions and/or supplemental protection certificates extending such terms in countries where such extensions may become available due to regulatory delay.
 In addition, more patent filings relating to the collaboration may be made in the future.